Skip to main content Smithsonian Institution

 Scope and Contents note:

 Esther Nighbert discusses her involvement with the Anacostia Community Museum from its opening in 1967 through 1972.
 She describes her role and her work, including serving as a secretary for John Kinard, assisting him with editing and re-writing various publications, and the various ways she provided support to the museum.
-She discusses the museum's impact on the neighborhood, its relationship with the Smithsonian, and its influence nationally and internationally.
+She discusses the museum's impact on the neighborhood, its relationship with the Smithsonian Institution, and its influence nationally and internationally.
 She recollects various exhibits, events, youth programs, and the many individuals involved in managing, developing, and advising the museum.
 The interview was conducted by Gail S. Lowe on September 1, 1992.
 Periodically, there is some minor background noise.
 The interviewee can be heard clearly throughout the recording.

 Provenance: